 I’m talking to three local solar power companies.
 In a future post, I’ll share the winning bid’s numbers.
 For now, I’ll share why I think installing residential photovoltaics is a financial win.

 - I live in Seattle.
 Photovoltaic economics are specific to location, orientation to the sun’s path in the sky, roof geometries, and shading.

-- While the Pacific Northwest typically doesn’t have stunning solar economics, my house is A+ in the other three attributes.
+- While the Pacific Northwest typically doesn’t have stunning solar economics, so “location” isn’t great, my house is A+ in the other three attributes.

 - I’m not an electrician, electrical engineer, solar product professional, or financial analyst.